-Recently, Dai et al. (2019) indicated that the Arctic sea ice loss plays a central role in Arctic amplification.
-Without the Arctic sea ice melting, the evolution of the Arctic SAT is similar to that of the global mean SAT (see figure 6 in Dai et al., 2019) under increasing CO2.
+The above analysis is based on SATs from the observation and the CMIP5 model simulations with observational coverage in the Arctic region.
+Both the incomplete data coverage in the Arctic region and SAT instead of SST used over open oceans may affect the calculation of the Arctic temperature (Cowtan et al., 2016; Huang et al., 2017).
+To estimate the impact of the incomplete coverage on the Arctic temperature change, we performed the same analysis based on the 36 CMIP5 GCMs simulations with full coverage in the Arctic region.
+Figure S6 and Figure S7 show that full coverage in the Arctic slightly increases MDT, ST and MDV of the Arctic warming in both 1880-2017 and 1968-2017 and slightly enhances the secular warming rate at present relative to the incomplete coverage.
+However, their differences are not statistically significant at the 0.10 level.
+In addition, similar results were also obtained for the simulated ST in 1880-2017 by using full coverage data in the Arctic and SST instead of SAT over open oceans (Figure S8).
+This demonstrates the robustness of the conclusion that anthropogenically-induced secular warming has been overestimated by the CMIP5 GCMs to that of the global mean SAT (see Fig.6 in Dai et al. 2019) under increasing $CO_2$ .
 Thus, the additional warming of the Arctic relative to the global mean can be used to approximately represent the contribution from Arctic amplification induced by the Arctic sea ice loss.
 As shown in Figure S9, the departures in the ST of the Arctic SAT relative to the global mean SAT grow with time in both the observation (HadCRUT) and 36 CMIP5 model EM.
 Likewise, the simulated ST of the annual Arctic sea ice extent also gradually rises in the past century.
-Further analysis shows that the rate of the additional Arctic warming relative to the global mean decreases slightly in the observation from 0.11 °C/10a in the mid-1890s to 0.09 °C/10a in the mid-2010s (Figure 4b).
-In contrast, the trend rises in the 36 CMIP5 model EM from a rate close to zero to 0.20 °C/10a at the corresponding times.
-Furthermore, the trend from the CMIP5 GCMs EM exceeds that of the observation since the mid-twentieth century.
-It is clear in Figures 4a and 4b that the overestimation of the secular Arctic warming rate during the recent decades in the CMIP5 GCMs mainly comes from the exaggerated contribution from the Arctic sea ice loss, although it can also be partly due to the overestimated global warming rate in the CMIP5 models (Figure S10).
-A similar conclusion is also obtained for the 36 CMIP5 model EM with complete coverage in the Arctic region and SST instead of SAT used in the open water area (Figures S8 and S11).
+Further analysis shows that the rate of the additional Arctic warming relative to the global mean decreases slightly in the observation from 0.11°C/10a in the mid-1890s to 0.09°C/10a in the mid-2010s (Figure 4b).
+In contrast, the trend rises in the 36 CMIP5 model EM from a rate close to zero to 0.20°C/10a at the corresponding times.
+Furthermore, the trend from the CMIP5 GCMs EM exceeds that of the observation since the mid-20th century.
+It is clear in Figure 4a, b that the overestimation of the secular Arctic warming rate during the recent decades in the CMIP5 GCMs mainly comes from the exaggerated contribution from the Arctic sea ice loss, although it can also be partly due to the overestimated global warming rate in the CMIP5 models (Figure S10).
+A similar conclusion is also obtained for the 36 CMIP5 model EM with complete coverage in the Arctic region and SST instead of SAT used in the open-water area (Figure S8 and Figure S11).
 Therefore, the above conclusion is robust as it is not affected by the data coverage.
 However, given the limited length of the observed Arctic sea ice, it is hard to figure out whether the overestimation of the secular Arctic warming rate mainly comes from the inaccurately simulated change of Arctic sea ice extent or effects of associated physical process under the increasing anthropogenic emissions.